2021 Annual Report

 Alice Knapp, Ferguson Library

-Isabel Almeida, United Way of Western Connecticut
+Isabel Almeida, United Way of Coastal and Western Connecticut

 Robert M. Arnold, Family Centers